pytorch/alerting-infra/README.md

+# Alerting Infra
+Code for pytorch alerting infrastructure and home for issues fired

+> Note: This repo is currently experimental

-# Minimal Alerting v1 (Terraform + TypeScript Lambda)
+#  Alerting (Terraform + TypeScript Lambda)

-This folder provisions a minimal pipeline:
+This folder provisions a pipeline:
 - SNS topic → SQS queue (+ DLQ) → Lambda (Node.js/TypeScript)
 - Lambda logs each SQS record body to CloudWatch Logs, and writes the raw message to DynamoDB (table: "{prefix}-alerting-status").